mrhmouse/glorify/README.md

 Usage
 =====

-Glorify.js can be used either directly on a constructor function or as a static call on an arbitrary object.
+Glorify can be used either directly on a constructor function or as a static call on an arbitrary object.

 _Note: All examples below are in CoffeeScript._